 Since proofreading can take quite a lot of time, particularly for a long book, it is disabled by default.
-You'll have to run to generate proofreading copies.
-Alternatively, if you want it to be activated each time you run crowbook on this book (which is not recommanded for long books, particularly if you want to perform a grammar check), you can set in the book configuration file.
+You'll have to run or to generate proof reading copies.
+Alternatively, if you want it to be activated each time you run crowbook on this book (which is not recommanded for long books, particularly if you want to perform a grammar check), you can set

-'''

-s crowbook --proofread my.book
+''' $ crowbook --proofread my.book

-or

-s crowbook -p my.book
+$ crowbook -p my.book '''

-'''